jeandjoseph/community/AI/postgresql/azureai-pgvector-demo/ReadMe.md

 ### ✅ Update the `.env` file & install Python libraries (for Streamlit app):
-Navigate to the `python/` folder.
+Lastly, Navigate to the `python/` folder.
 Update the `.env` file with your Azure and PostgreSQL credentials.
 - Create a Python virtual environment:
   ```bash
   python -m venv venv